mddesta/UFO_sightings/README.md

 ## Background

-wrote a code that will create a table dynamically based upon a dataset containing eye-witness reports of UFO sightings that allows users to filter the table data for specific values.
+Wrote a code that will create a table dynamically based upon a dataset containing eye-witness reports of UFO sightings that allows users to filter the table data for specific values.

 ## Technnologies